010 230 0168 partsoncall123@gmail.com

 Symptoms

-• Rough or jerky gear changes
+• Rough or jerky gear changes, especially at low speeds

-• Transmission slipping between gears
+• Transmission slipping between gears during acceleration

 • Complete failure to select gears